 As our good friend Dr. Seuss wisely said,

 “The more that you read, the more things you will know, the more that you learn, the more places you’ll go!”

 Effective active reading strategies are important not just for struggling readers, but for all of us.
-In fact, we use these strategies on a daily basis without even knowing it (thanks to more than a few very dedicated teachers).
-A handy collection of active reading strategies carries all readers to success and satisfaction as we travel from our early educational years and into adulthood.
+In fact, we use these strategies daily without even knowing it (thanks to more than a few very dedicated teachers).
+A handy collection of active reading strategies carries all readers to success and satisfaction as we travel from our early educational years into adulthood.